una-language/una-language/readme.md

 ### Symmetries

-Una has four symmetries: sync symmetry, async symmetry, error symmetry and module symmetry.
+Una has a lot of symmetrical operators

 #### Sync symmetry